top of page

 Poor sleep disrupts NAD+ metabolism and undermines fasting's benefits.
 Prioritize 7-9 hours of quality sleep to support cellular energy production.

-Combining with Alcohol: Alcohol consumption depletes NAD+ levels through its metabolism and inflammatory effects.
+Alcohol consumption depletes NAD+ levels through its metabolism and inflammatory effects.
 Limit or eliminate alcohol, particularly during eating windows, to maximize NAD+ optimization.

 The Future of Fasting and NAD+ Research: